Cosmic-Chatter/Constellation/control_server/README.md

 The schedule tab allows you to set recurring or one-off events within the `gallery`.
 The following options are available:

-* Send power off and power on commands
+* Send power on, power off, and restart commands
-* Refresh the `component`s
+* Refresh `components`
 * Set the `exhibit`
 * Set `content` for a single `component`

 Note that sending power off and power on commands may affect different `component`s differently.
-For `Projector`s, this will sleep or wake them.
+For `projectors`, this will sleep or wake them.
 For `Wake on LAN` devices with shutdown permitted, the machine will be shutdown.

 ### Issues tab

 <img src="images/issue_creation_modal.jpg" style="width: 50%; float: left; border: 2px solid gray; margin: 5px;"></img>

-The issues tab organizes information about the current state of the `gallery` and its `component`s.
+The issues tab organizes information about the current state of the `gallery` and its `components`.
 It provides an easy interface for non-technical users to alert maintenance staff about a problem, as well as to see a summary of the overall `gallery` health.

 #### Issues